vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 97 commits since the previous release, including 36 fixes.
+More than 99 commits since the previous release, including 38 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Wed Nov  6 02:20:51 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Thu Nov  7 02:21:57 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER